haishmg/TodoApp/README.md

 Completed user stories:

-Required : User can you successfully add, remove and edit items from the todo list within the app.

-Required : User can persist todo items and retrieve them properly on app restart.

 Additional Requirements completed :  Persist the todo items into SQLite instead of a text file

-Walkthrough of all user stories:
+Walkthrough of the user stories: